jallajs/jalla/README.md

 </details>

 ### Assets
-All files located in the root folder `./assets` are served by the application under the webpage root.
+All files located in the root folder `./assets` are automatically being served under the webpage root.

 ### Options